Using Workspace

 ### What recipients can do

-* Open the shared link if they already have access to Workspace
+* Open the shared link if they already have access to Workspace.

-* Review the conversation up to the point when the link was created
+* Review the conversation up to the point when the link was created.

-* Ask new questions to extend the investigation in their own private copy
+* Ask new questions to extend the investigation in their own private copy.

 ### What recipients cannot do

-* Edit the original conversation
+* Edit the original conversation.

-* See updates added to the original conversation after the link was created
+* See updates added to the original conversation after the link was created.

-* Access the conversation if they do not have permission to use Workspace
+* Access the conversation if they do not have permission to use Workspace.

 ### Link management

-You can revoke a sharing link at any time by deleting the conversation from your history.
+Revoke a sharing link at any time by deleting the conversation from your history.
 Doing so prevents new users from opening the link.
 Any copies already created remain available to their owners and follow the standard data retention policies for Workspace.

 RELATED TOPICS

-* [Search and Workspace](/platform/user-guide/search-and-workspace.md)
+* [Workspace](/platform/user-guide/search-and-workspace.md)

-* [Writing effective prompts for Search and Workspace](/platform/user-guide/search-and-workspace/writing-effective-prompts-for-search-and-workspace.md)
+* [Writing effective prompts for Workspace](/platform/user-guide/search-and-workspace/writing-effective-prompts-for-search-and-workspace.md)

 ---